akhinos/cf4k8s-networking/README.md

 Use https://archive.istio.io/v1.4/docs/ops/diagnostic-tools/proxy-cmd/ for actual debugging advice.

 A virtual listener on 0.0.0.0 per each HTTP port for outbound HTTP traffic (e.g. configured via VirtualService).
+A virtual listener per service IP, per each non-HTTP for outbound TCP/HTTPS traffic.
+E.g., in the table below, there are two entries for port `8080`.
+In order to distinguish HTTP and non-HTTP traffic, there is an additional virtual listener with the IP `10.68.227.69` in place.

 ```bash
 $ istioctl proxy-config listener  test-app-a-test-eb94aee321-0.cf-workloads